-12 Methodological criteria Project activities that involve retrofit or replacement of an existing renewable electricity generation unit are included in this category.
-To qualify as a small-scale project, the total output of the modified or retrofitted unit shall not exceed the limit of 15 MW. retrofit or replacement of an existing renewable electricity generation unit.
-Thus, this criterion is not applicable.
-13 Methodological criteria In the case of project activities that involve the addition of renewable electricity generation units to an existing renewable electricity generation facility, the total capacity of the units added by the project should be lower than 15 MW and should be physically distinct from the existing units. addition of renewable electricity generation units to an existing renewable electricity generation facility.
-Thus, this criterion is not applicable.
+the capacity of the entire unit shall not exceed the limit of 15 MW.
+14 Methodological criteria involve retrofit or replacement of an existing renewable electricity electricity generation unit.
+Thus, this criterion is not 15 Methodological criteria activities that involve the addition of renewable electricity generation units to an existing units to an existing renewable electricity generation facility.
+Thus, this criterion is not